NEW: Musharraf vows to remain in Pakistan

 In 1999, Musharraf, then chief of Pakistan’s army, became its president in a bloodless military coup.
 He remained in power until resigning five years ago, a period that included the U.S.-led invasion of neighboring Afghanistan.

-A few months before he left office, Benazir Bhutto -- who was Pakistan's first elected female prime minister -- was killed in a suicide bomb attack as she was wrapping up a campaign rally in Rawalpindi.
+A few months before he left office, Benazir Bhutto – who served two stints, in the late 1980s and 1990s, as Pakistan’s first elected female prime minister – was killed in a gun-suicide bomb attack as she was wrapping up a campaign rally in Rawalpindi.

-The attack came months after she survived an assassination attempt in Karachi.
-Authorities want Musharraf arrested for not doing enough to protect Bhutto's life despite numerous threats.
-The former military ruler has denied having anything to do with the killing.
+This attack, coming two months after she survived an assassination attempt in Karachi, fueled criticism that Musharraf had not done enough to protect Bhutto’s life despite numerous threats.
+The former military ruler has denied having anything to do with Bhutto’s killing.

 Last year, Pakistani authorities confiscated his property and froze his bank account.
 They have accused him of not declaring foreign bank accounts he had in his name.